Six Universal Best Practices of Highly Effective School BoardsJanuary 10th, 2021

 SuperEval can help school boards create a goal-aligned district.

 Even though school board members change from term-to-term, the most successful boards have foundational elements that enable consistently high-performance long-term.
 With a clear vision, goal-oriented administration, and faculty and the community’s support, you can focus on student academic achievement.
 SuperEval can be used to make sure that all of your district leaders are on the same page.
-Find out more about SuperEval’s board self-evaluation and superintendent evaluations.
+Find out more about SuperEval’s school board self-evaluation and superintendent online evaluations.
 Or call us today to set up a short demonstration.